-Putting it all together: What we can do now
+Putting it all together: What you can do now

-A longevity strategy is built on a foundation of lifestyle changes, but biohacking longevity means going beyond what you can accomplish with healthy living.
 Many of those sponsoring and performing research in longevity go by the mantra "Don't do anything bad for your health now, so that you will be here to take advantage of the breakthroughs that are coming."
+That doesn't mean that there aren't things that work now.